 Likewise, local ordinances in Thomasville are more explicit about grass clippings.
 In section 66-B, the law states that grass trimmings should be secured in a cardboard box or plastic bags.
 The weight of the box or the bag should not exceed 50 pounds.
 It should be kept near the edge and not in the street.

 As most lawn care experts say, it’s best to leave grass clippings on the lawn and decompose naturally.
 Natural decomposition is beneficial and can result in a healthier lawn.

-However, for those homeowners who don’t like or want to have grass clippings on their lawn, they can use it as compost or mulch for garden beds, or place it in green recycling.
+However, homeowners who don’t like or want to have grass clippings on their lawn can use it as compost or mulch for garden beds or place it in green recycling.
 Simply stated, it should not be blown into the road.
 Homeowners can also position lawn mowers so that the chute that expels grass clippings is directed to the yard and not the road.
 Indeed, homeowners can’t control every blade of grass, but they can nonetheless prevent a slimy pile of wet grass clippings from depositing in the roadway.

 How Can We Help?

 Contact us if you are a motorcyclist who has been severely injured or lost a loved one in a motorcycle accident caused by grass clippings in the road.
 At the Law Offices of Jason E. Taylor P.C., we can help you to seek compensation and justice.
 Our North Carolina motorcycle accident lawyers in Hickory, Charlotte, and Greenville are experienced in this domain.
 We have helped numerous clients file lawsuits against property owners responsible for covering the roads with grass clippings creating a dangerous situation.*